Zerobrofan/Instabug-Infrastructure-Internship-Task-2025/README.md

 ## Outcome

-The `rotate-all` feature provides an **easy**, **secure**, and **scalable** way to re-encrypt SealedSecrets using the latest sealing key — maintaining key hygiene and reducing attack surface in environments using GitOps or public repositories.
+The `rotate-all` subcommand provides an automatic way to re-encrypt SealedSecrets using the latest key pair, which can be implemented as a cronjob to run on a scheduled basis, further strengthening the automation pipeline.